o2r-project/api/docs/compendium/substitute.md

   - `substitutionFiles` - array of file substitutions specified by `base` and `overlay`
     - `base` - filename of the file from the base ERC
     - `overlay` - filename of the file from the overlay ERC
-    - `filename` - as seen in the examples above, `filename` will be created if there is a conflict with any basefilename and an overlayfilename.
-In this case the overlayfilename will get an additional "**overlay_**" prepended (see Example 02). *(optional add)*
+    - `filename` - if there is a conflict with any base filename and an overlay filename, the overlay file is actually stored with `overlay_` prepended to the file name, which is stored in this property.

-## List substituted Compendia
+## List substituted compendia

 ### Request